 A Forebay is an area to temporarily store the water before flowing it down to the turbine.
 It stores the excess water in the case of rainy seasons and supplies it during the dry seasons, i.e., it maintains the amount of water to be needed as per the requirement at the load area.
 The forebay is constructed when the hydroelectric plants are situated far from the reservoir, else the reservoir itself acts as the forebay when it is located near the plant.

 A dam is the most expensive element of the hydroelectric power plant.
 It is a barrier constructed across the water bodies to restrict the flow of the naturally flowing water and to raise the water level in the reservoirs.
 They are usually made of concrete, rocks, earth, or stonemasonry.
-The type of material to be used for their construction depends upon the geography of the area, transportation availability, and the occurrence of any natural disasters such as earthquakes or floods in that particular area.
+The type of material to be used for their construction depends upon the geography of the area, transportation availability, and the chances of occurrence of any natural disasters such as earthquakes or floods in that particular area.
 For example, in the case of the area having a narrow canyon, a stonemasonry dam is suitable, while for a wide valley, the earth dam is preferred.

 The water left at the hydroelectric plant after being generated electricity by the hydro turbine is carried away from that area through a channel called tailrace.
 The tailrace is present behind the dams at a lower level than that of the reservoir.
 As the potential energy of the water due to the elevated reservoir is being used up by the hydro turbine, the water through the tailrace flows at the natural speed of the water and joins the same or another water stream.

 Penstocks are the channels or large pipes at the hydroelectric station that carries the water down to the turbines at the power station from the reservoir.
 The penstocks are generally made of steel or reinforced cement concrete (RCC).
 The material to be used for constructing penstocks depends upon the water-head of the dam.
 The water-head is the vertical height between the source of the water and the turbine, i.e., the vertical distance travelled by the water from the elevation to the turbine; it is usually measured in meters or feet.
 The steel penstocks can be used for any head or working pressure of water, whereas the RCC penstocks are used for the low water heads, usually less than 30 meters.
-As a large amount of water flows through the penstocks hence the abrupt opening and closing of the gates at the ends of the penstock can cause a water hammer effect (pressure surges).
-To withstand the water hammer effect, the penstocks are carefully designed, such as short-length penstocks are provided with thick walls, and surge tanks are installed in the long-length penstocks.
+As a large amount of water flows through the penstocks, hence the abrupt opening and closing of the gates at the ends of the penstock can cause a water hammer effect (pressure surges).
+To withstand the water hammer effect, the penstocks are carefully designed, for example, short-length penstocks are provided with thick walls, and surge tanks are installed in the long-length penstocks.